Power Emini ES Momentum System Trade Alert History

 There are other ways to improve “real life” results compared to the basic strategy and raw stats shown above.

-An example would be using a “fixed stop” of less than 18 points under certain conditions, rather than taking the full 18-point per contract system stop-out.
+An example would be using a “tighter stop” less than the system “fixed max stop” of 18.00 points under certain conditions, rather than risking the full system stop-out.
 Eliminating a handful of max stop-outs can increase the results dramatically.
-A trader can choose to use a tighter stop then the system stop – especially in cases where the price is sandwiched in between Target 1 and Target 2.
+A trader can choose to use a tighter stop then the system stop at any time – especially in cases where the price is sandwiched in between Target 1 and Target 2.

 There are any number of ways to “use a little discretion” and improve your results, compared to the purely mechanical results above.